Corporate Sustainability Reporting Directive (CSRD)

 In "artificial consolidation," the largest EU subsidiary produces a consolidated report containing information for all EU subsidiaries within the scope of the CSRD.
 An organization’s ability to use this approach depends on its legal entity structure and local transposition.
 This option is available until 2029 and may be affected by member states’ transposition of the CSRD into national law.

-In this global reporting approach, the non-EU parent company reports in accordance with the CSRD for itself and for all of its subsidiaries.
+The non-EU parent company reports in accordance with the CSRD for itself and for all of its subsidiaries.

 Get CSRD-ready with RSM